pymc-devs/pytensor/doc/extending/creating_an_op.rst

 You can omit the :meth:`Rop` functions.
 Try to implement the testing apparatus described above.

-(Notice that Aesara's current *elemwise fusion* rewrite is only applicable to computations involving a single output.
+(Notice that Pytensor's current *elemwise fusion* rewrite is only applicable to computations involving a single output.
 Hence, to gain efficiency over the basic solution that is asked here, the two operations would have to be jointly rewritten explicitly in the code.)